Assistive Listening Technologies

 Teaching Spaces where Assistive Listening Technologies are installed

 Assistive Listening Technologies are systems installed within teaching spaces to aid users who are deaf or hard of hearing.
-There are two types of systems, Hearing Loops or IR Personal Loop.
+There are three types of systems, Hearing Loops, IR Personal Loop or Digital Phonak.

 What is a Hearing Loop system?